The History of the Rotary Club of Twickenham

 By 2013 the club was considerably reduced in membership having just 18 active members.
 However, the close of the Rotary year saw an increase in membership and we hope that trend is on the rise.

-We continue to raise funds to try to satisfy the many calls we get for assistance through a variety of regular events like the Christmas collections in Twickenham Town Centre and at Squire’s Garden Centre, Twickenham May Fair and various social occasions and other fundraising opportunities.
+We continue to raise funds to try to satisfy the many calls we get for assistance through a variety of regular events like the Christmas collections at Squire’s Garden Centre, Twickenham our annual Swimathon, the Twickenham May Fair and various social occasions and other fundraising opportunities.